goschtl/zope/Zope3/branches/f12gsprint-widget/src/zope/subview/README.txt

 be sent to another.

-This hints at another problem: what should we do when the parent of the subview changes, in a similar story involving concurreny?
+This hints at another problem: what should we do when the parent of the subview changes, in a similar story involving concurrency?
 This is a thornier problem for the applications that must address it.
 If your application must consider this problem, here are two possible solutions.